corlou/assignment-part-a/README.md

 #### Target Audience:

-This app will focus on a small studio in Brisbane, Csolta Pole Studio, that has mixed level classes.
-The target audience will be the teacher and students of Csolta.
+This app will focus on a small studio in Brisbane, CSolta Pole Studio, that has mixed level classes.
+The target audience will be the teacher and students of CSolta.
 The teacher uses her phone to search for moves to teach but there is no history of moves she has taught.
 Furthermore, students can't remember what they have learned and aren't able to search online because of the different move names.

 #### Functionality/Features: